borisflesch/mongoose-historise/README.md

     },
     limit: false, // False: no history limits; fill-in a number to indicate the maximum number of 'history' to store
     order: -1, // -1: Reverse chronological order (last modifications at the beginning); 1: Chronological order (last modifications at the end)
+    deepComparison: true, // Enables deep comparison of objects (preventing reference comparison) using JSON.stringify().
+Disable to increase speed if your collection does not use nested/sub-documents.
     ignore: ['createdAt', '__v', 'history'] // Ignore the mentioned fields when generating and storing the history }
 ```